qsh-zh/deis/README.md

 \dot{v}_\rho = \epsilon(x(v), t(\rho))
 $$

+As RHS is a nerual network, we can not further simplify ODE unless we have knowledge for the black-box function.
-Then we can use well-established ODE solver, such as multistep and runge kutta.
+Then we can use well-established ODE solvers, such as multistep and runge kutta.
 </details>

 # Demo